Teriks/LibLSLCC/BUILD.md

 **create-binary-release.py** can be used to create a timestamped binary release zip of the library.

-The installer files and created library zip will be placed in the folder specified by --dir, or 'BinaryRelease' in the build directory if --dir is not specified.
+The installer files and created library zip will be placed in the folder specified by **--dir**, or 'BinaryRelease' in the build directory if **--dir** is not specified.

-you should call it with the python3 executable on *nix.
+You should call it with the python3 executable on *nix.

-On windows you can install python3 and click it, or use the command line if you want to specify any options.
+On windows you can install python3 and click it.

+You can also put the python install directory in your Windows PATH and use the python command from cmd if you want to specify any options.
-Running it with:

-	python3 create-binary-release.py -h

-will show the script options.
+The option: **--no-editor**

+Will prevent the editor from being build, this has no effect on *nix because the editor is windows only and will not be built regardless

+The option: **--no-installer**

+will prevent the editor installer from being built, this has no effect on *nix since the installer is not build on *nix regardless.

 ===

 **clean.py** simply cleans all configurations/platforms of the build when you run it.